Find an Electrician Trade School Near You

 Licensing & Certification

-In most cases, a license will only allow you to work within the specific municipality or state you took the examination.
+A license will usually only allow you to work within the specific municipality or state you took the examination.
 However, some interstate reciprocity agreements exist, meaning that depending on where you live, you may be able to use your license in other states.

 Becoming a Master Electrician

 After becoming a licensed journeyman electrician, you may choose to advance your career and pursue the master electrician designation.
-You will likely need to meet additional requirements before you can take a master electrician examination within your state or municipality.
+You will likely need to meet additional requirements before taking a master electrician examination within your state or municipality.

-Once you have successfully passed the examination, you will be legally allowed to perform more advanced work, including the planning and design of electrical systems.
+Once you have passed a certification exam, you will be legally allowed to perform more advanced work, including planning and designing electrical systems.
 You can also take on supervisory or management roles.

 Electrician Training FAQs